mick001/Java-Text-Editor/README.md

 # JavaTextEditor
 A simple basic text editor written in Java using Swing

-# Examples of use
+# Examples
-Check http://firsttimeprogrammer.blogspot.com/2015/03/my-first-serious-java-project.html for the article explaining the example of use.
+Check http://firsttimeprogrammer.blogspot.com/2015/03/my-first-serious-java-project.html for the article explaining how to use this program.

 Other articles are available at http://www.firsttimeprogrammer.blogspot.com